RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 5. Medallion Financial Corp.’s executive compensation is unfair to stockholders and excessive.

-Since MFIN’s regulated bank subsidiary is 87% of MFIN’s assets and 94% of its revenues (FYE23), MFIN compensation should be judged and compared to other FDIC-regulated lenders, rather than the (mostly) specialty finance companies it is compared to currently by the Board.¹ We have compared MFIN to both, and in all cases MFIN’s executive compensation is massively excessive.
+In 2023, Andrew Murstein was paid 19% of MFIN’s ENTIRE core earnings to stockholders.
+The top 5 execs were paid 45% of ENTIRE core earnings.
+Since MFIN’s regulated bank subsidiary is 87% of MFIN’s assets and 94% of its revenues (FYE23), MFIN compensation should be judged and compared to other FDIC-regulated lenders, rather than the (mostly) specialty finance companies it is compared to currently by the Board.¹ However, we have compared MFIN to both (top banks and proxy peers), and in all cases MFIN’s executive compensation is massively excessive.

 Comparison of MFIN compensation vs. Highly Capitalized Top Performing $50BN - $100BN Banks & $2BN - $5BN Peer Banks (FYE23 - most recent data for all comparable companies)